 Food & Beverage 4

-Soft drink options are Pepsi products ($4.25/$4.75) as well as bottled water, coffee, hot chocolate and Gatorade.
-There are a number of different beers available in draft and cans ($6.50/$9).
-Heineken, OV, Coors Banquet, Coors Light and Molson Canadian are also available.
-For a local option, the Frank Brewing Co. has both Bombshell and Old Comrade available and are brewed in nearby Tecumseh.
-For an alternate perspective, the Crown Royal lounge is quite stunning and offers a full bar experience.
+Soft drink options are Pepsi products ($4.25/$4.75) as well as bottled water, coffee, hot chocolate, and Gatorade.
+There are several different beers available in draft and cans ($6.50/$9).
+Heineken, OV, Coors Banquet, Coors Light, and Molson Canadian are also available.
+For a local option, the Frank Brewing Co. has both Bombshell and Old Comrade available which are brewed in nearby Tecumseh.
+For an alternate perspective, the Crown Royal Lounge is quite stunning and offers a full bar experience.